ardagnir/vizardry/README.md

 ##Notes
 - Vizardry banishes plugins by adding a tilde to the end of their directory name.
 This stops pathogen from reading them.
 If you want to remove packages completly, you must do it yourself.
-- Invoking a banished plugin unbanishes it instead of redownloading it from github.
 - Vizardry finds the matching plugin with the highest star rating on github.
 This is usually, but not always, the one you want, so pay attention.
+Remember that you can use scry to find more results.
 - Vizardry currently has no way of updating packages.
 That should change soon, but until then, you'll have to update them from the shell.

 ##License